Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 "Very thorough and learned a lot more than I already knew about Otto Khan." - Jessica

-Roger Lee Hall has worked in many areas of music as
+Roger Lee Hall has worked in these areas of music:

 He is Founder and Managing Editor of Film Music Review (FMR), an e-zine which has been available since 1998and there have been hundreds of reviews and articles published over the years.

-Some of his music compositions are on this AMRC CD:
+Some of his music compositions are on these AMRC CDs:

 One Act Plays: